vernonclarke/Day_R_analysis/README.md

 **The default in `custom_boxplot` is type = 6 which should produce similar results to `GraphPad Prism`; for results closer (but not identical) to Tukey's 'hinges' method / R's native `boxplot`, set type = 1**

 **Linear Regression** is performed using the package `lmer`.
-The function determines whether the data is singular.
+The function determines whether the fit of the model is singular.
 If not then it fits by random mixed effects model.
 In `lmer` terminology, the formula for this is **y ~ x + (1|s)**.
 This formula specifies how the dependent variable 'y' is modeled in relation to the independent (or fixed-effect) predictor variable 'x' and the random effect of the subject 's'.

 ### Random Mixed Effects Model
 **y ~ x + (1|s)**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of the subject s.